MPs query workings of UK flood insurance scheme

-LONDON A group of MPs has questioned government plans to guarantee insurance for houses in flood-threatened areas, asking how it will be able to cap the premiums and fees paid by houseowners while capping the risks for taxpayers.
+LONDON A group of lawmakers has questioned government plans to guarantee insurance for houses in flood-threatened areas, asking how it will be able to cap the premiums and fees paid by house owners while capping the risks for taxpayers.

 In a report on managing flood risk published on Thursday, the Environment, Food and Rural Affairs Committee of MPs welcomed the agreement in principle to guarantee affordable insurance for affected homes but raised several questions about how it would work.